 August 2nd, 2016 by Mike MacDonald in Pest Control Services

-We have been having an unusually long and active June Bug season this summer and have been getting a lot of questions about them, so here are a few June Bug facts and information you might not know!
+We’ve had an unusually long and active June Bug season this summer.
+Here are a few June Bug facts and information you might not know!

 June Bug Facts

-These bugs are frequently viewed as pests because they do damage both as larva and as adult beetles.
-There are several species of beetles that are considered “June Bugs” but the most common ones are the Japanese Beetle, Chafer Beetle, Green June Beetle, and Ten Line June beetle.
+June bugs are viewed as pests because they cause damage as larva, and as adults.
+There are several species that are considered “June Bugs”.
+The most common are the Japanese Beetle, Chafer Beetle, Green June Beetle, and Ten Line June beetle.

 What June bugs eat